Jeremiah-Hill/Advanced-JavaScript-Drills/README.md

     return answer;
 }

-"In what order will the logs be printed in the console?"
+*In what order will the logs be printed in the console?*

 Now that we have exercised hoisting, let's practice scoping.